 Request for Advanced Spending

 Under certain circumstances, PIs may request approval to spend funds in support of a sponsored project in advance of receiving the award from the sponsor or between budget years when the award notice has not yet been received.
 This is referred to as a Request for Advanced Spending (RAS).
 The allowability of such costs must be taken into consideration and all standard award documentation requirements, including assurances, must be complete prior to setting up an advanced spending account.
-The department or PI should submit a completed RAS form with required signatures to the Grants team who will provide an initial review and forward to the Post Award team for approval.
-The assigned Grants team analyst will process the request and communicate the approval or denial of the request to the department or PI upon receipt of approval from the sponsor to proceed with spending funds.
+The department or PI should submit a completed RAS form with required signatures to the Post Award team who will review and provide approval.
+The Post Award team will process the request and communicate the approval or denial of the request to the department or PI upon receipt of approval from the sponsor to proceed with spending funds.

 The initial award application includes a financial proposal outlining the expected project costs in detail, also known as the budget.
 It is presented as a categorical list of anticipated project costs that represent the best estimate of funds needed to support the proposed work.
 There are two types of costs that are included in the budget: direct costs and indirect costs.